CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Evaluation

-The proposed system is evaluated using publicly available datasets for the purpose of benchmarking, as described below.
+\sys \ is evaluated using publicly available datasets for the purpose of benchmarking, as described below.
 We make use of open data collected from various cities in the United States, with each city considered as a distinct region.
 While these datasets may contain additional features for other applications, we have extracted the specific attributes required for our taxi demand application, namely latitude, longitude, and timestamp indicating the pick-up or drop-off time of each taxi passenger.
-We use these datasets, \textbf{NYC Yellow Taxi Trip Data}\footnote{https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page}, \textbf{Taxi Trips Reported to the City of Chicago}\footnote{https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew}, and \textbf{Mobility Traces of Taxi Cabs in San Francisco, USA}\cite{c7j010-22}.